thriveweb/sailinginparadise/content/boatTours/2018-09-04-cruise-example-2.md

   description: >-
     Discover a new side to the Gold Coast aboard our Island Cruise.
 Sit back and enjoy 3 hours of bliss on the water aboard a beautiful Sailing Catamaran!
-  title: Island Adventure Cruise | Sailing In Paradise
+  title: Island Cruise | Sailing In Paradise
 ---